IgorSadoune/algorithmic-collusion-and-the-minimum-price-markov-game/README.md

 run_all.bat
 ```

+This command will also produce all the figures present in the study.
+The figures will be saved under the `src/plots/` directory.

 ## Computational Considerations (with default hyperparamters)
 There are a total of 24 experiments as each of the 6 agent classes used in the paper are tested on 4 configurations of the MPMG.
 Each experiment comprises 100 replications of 100 training episodes and 100 evaluation episodes, for a total of 60,000 training iterations and 60,000 iterations with no parameter update.